alvesgabriel/go-decouple/README.md

-Go Decouple (based [python-decouple](https://github.com/henriquebastos/python-decouple)): Strict separation of settings from code
+Go Decouple (based on [python-decouple](https://github.com/henriquebastos/python-decouple)): Strict separation of settings from code
 =================================================================================================================================

 *Decouple* helps you to organize your settings so that you can change parameters without having to redeploy your app.